pastor-methods/iigb-structure-spike/src/home/Sectors/Creative/us/5 Regulatory and financial support for creative companies.md

 The UK’s Corporation tax is lowest in the G20 at 20%, and will reduce to 17% by 2020.

-Tax relief is helping to drive increased investment and growth, and is available for :
+Tax relief is helping to drive increased investment and growth, and is available for:

 *	Animation
 *	Film
 *	High-end TV